superfly/docs/app-guides/multiple-processes.html.md

 Now, some options to actually run this stuff:

-### Use Process Groups
+### Process Groups

-You expect that each option listed here will run multiple processes within one VM.
-However the first example here actually runs each process in its own VM.
-It's the recommended way!

-That being said, we'll also discuss cramming everything into one app, just bear with me!
+This is the recommended way to run multiple processes. **This method runs each process in its own VM**.
+Examples of running multiple processes within a single VM are found below!

-Fly.io has had the notion of [named process groups](https://community.fly.io/t/preview-multi-process-apps-get-your-workers-here/2316) around for a bit.
-You can run define multiple processes in your `fly.toml`, giving each a name.
-Each process runs in its own VM within the app.
+Fly.io has the notion of [process groups](https://community.fly.io/t/preview-multi-process-apps-get-your-workers-here/2316).
+You can define multiple processes in your `fly.toml`, giving each a name.
+Each defined process runs in its own VM within the one app.

 You can see that in action in the below (truncated) `fly.toml` file: